divyaprakash765/Git-tutorial/Readme.txt

 14. `git commit -m "<your commit msg>"` -> If we want to avoid opening text editor like vim/nano to add commit message we can use this following command

+15. `git remote` -> list down all the remote connection names

+16. Remote connection -> It helps you to link two git repositories for uploading and downloading changes from eac otherwise

+17. `git remote add <name of remote> <link of the remote>` : this command helps us to add a new link to the remote repo and give a name to it

+18. `git remote rm <name of remote>` : this command deletes a remote connection

+19. `git remote rename <oldname> <newname>` : this command renames the remote connection

+Note : The name of the remote connection is always used to establish communication between the repositories